 Every November, thousands of participants around the world attempt to write a 50,000 word novel in a month.
 And why shouldn’t they?
-Writing a book on a lark is one of the few cheap thrills that taps directly into the unprecedented shifts in how consume and share media.
-Before the Kindle, iPad and sundry other e-reading devices and apps, one’s month-long quest for literary immortality would likely molder in a drawer.
-Now, it can be honed, polished and published to your eager readers and become the next ?50 Shades of Gray,? you know, given enough BDSM and other acronyms befitting a Craigslist “casual encounters” ad (NaNoWriMo ain?t one of them).
+Writing a book on a lark is one of the few cheap thrills that taps directly into the unprecedented shifts in how to consume and to share media.
+Before the Kindle, iPad, and sundry other e-reading devices and apps, one’s month-long quest for literary immortality would likely molder in a drawer.
+Now, it can be honed, polished, and published to your eager readers and become the next 50 Shades of Gray, you know, given enough BDSM and other acronyms befitting a Craigslist “casual encounters” ad (NaNoWriMo ain’t one of them).

 Don’t Call it Self-Publishing

 Even if you push the publish button yourself at Amazon’s Kindle Direct Publishing site, it’s not called “self-publishing” any longer, it’s now “indie publishing.”
 This recalls some of the street-cred that indie once held for bands and filmmakers.
 An indie author is no longer a scribe who wouldn’t otherwise be published but rather a renegade, a rebel, bypassing corporate gatekeepers and taking her message straight to the people.
 And if that message is soft-core porn meant to be read one-handed, you will sell millions.

 The stakes are low.
 Language is free.
 It’s really just a matter of time management.
 30 days, about 1667 words a day (you probably already texted this many today).
 To give you a sense of what a certain quantity of words looks like, this very column is 770 words.
 Write a couple of these and you’re done today.
 Albeit, they should have all the elements readers might expect in a novel ? character, story, theme, plot, ribald depictions of sexual decadence.